pryano/python_docs/pytest_doc.md

 7. Check the box to enable the options field and enter '--tb=line' (without quotes)
 8. Click 'OK' to save the change

+## Pytest Overview ##
+For a great overview of unit testing with pytest, see https://github.com/2achary/guest_list/blob/master/TestDrivingPytest.pdf

 ## Basics ##
 Pytest will find all test functions that start with test_, and all test classes that start with Test.